I evaluate products and clearly explain their features based on my background as a technology writer with a Master of Science degree.

 I Trust Google for Quality Video Streaming

-Google charges just $35 a month for YouTube TV, offering additional features I never even dreamed of.
-For example, if you need to leave the room while watching a live broadcast, you can pause the live action and pick up from where you left off later.
-When you pause, it automatically starts recording the broadcast.
+The service includes additional features that I didn't have with my cable TV service.
+For example, if you need to leave the room while watching a live broadcast, you can pause a live broadcast and pick up from where you left off later.
+When you pause, it automatically starts recording.

 Unlimited DVR is included at no additional cost!
 You can record multiple programs at once and save them for up to nine months (More on that later).

 As for video quality, some channels are 720p, but many are full HD at 1080p.
 Personally, I don’t notice the difference.